Can You Have LASIK After Cataract Surgery?

 Understanding LASIK and Cataract Surgery

 LASIK (Laser-Assisted In Situ Keratomileusis) is a laser vision correction procedure that reshapes the cornea to correct refractive errors like myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
-LASIK boasts a quick recovery time and a 92% success rate.
+LASIK boasts a quick recovery time and a 95% satisfaction rate.

 Cataract Surgery, on the other hand, involves removing the eye’s natural lens that has become clouded due to cataracts and replacing it with an artificial lens.
 This surgery is highly effective in restoring clear vision, but it does not address other refractive errors that the patient might have had before the cataract developed.